Skip to Main Content

 Reproduction of Bias

 Because AI tools were trained on data that was created by humans and programmed by humans, there is a high likelihood that many of the existing biases in our world will be reproduced endlessly by AI tools.
+For instance, AI tools used in health care have been shown to consistently downplay women's health issues when compared with men's.
+Another study analyzed 133 AI systems across different industries and found that about 44% showed gender bias and 25% exhibited gender and racial bias.
 UNESCO found that AI reproduces bias in three main ways.

 • Data selection - When the training data does not include viewpoints from diverse backgrounds, it is likely that these voices will continue to be minimized, marginalized and stereotyped.